willoughbylabs/mychi/proposal.md

 With a bustling downtown, there are many Chicagoans face-to-face with their web browsers at the end of a workday.
 There are apps and sites to look up transit information but this easy-to-read dashboard can qucklly display specific lines curtailed to individual commutes.
 The mantra of this dashboard is to provide real quick info; it is opinionated to be fast and assumes the critical details to remove distractions or clutter.

-When a transit line is delayed, alerts are displayed following a standardized categorization of what the delaay type is.
-For additional information, the CTA provides supplemental details on their Twitter account.
-For riders this requires viewing information in two places to stay apprised.
+When a transit line is delayed, alerts are displayed following a CTA standardized categorization of the delay type.
+For additional information, the CTA provides supplemental details via Twitter.
+For riders this requires viewing information in two places to stay fully apprised.
 This dashboard will integrate information from Twitter when a delay occurs to update riders with additional context.

 ## Dashboard Display
 - Search for train line and stop.